Community Partnerships

 Community Partnerships are an exciting way we bring ideas to life by working together on local priorities.

-How do Community Partnerships work?
+How do Community Partnerships function?

-What difference are Community Partnerships making?
+What outcomes do Community Partnerships create?

 Our Community Partnerships are tackling some of the most important issues we face in our communities including isolation and loneliness, mental health and wellbeing, transport and travel, the impact of Covid, and financial inequality.